iCaran/YT-Gist/README.md

+# Archived!!!
+Since Bard has been replaced by Gemini and one can now use ChatGPT and other tools for free to summarize and chat with videos
+---
-# 🎬 Youtube Video Summarizer
+## 🎬 Youtube Video Summarizer

 A tool to summarize YouTube videos so you can skip the boring parts.